mapbender/mapbender-documentation/en/functions/search/simplesearch.rst

 to a search service.
 The search servers Apache Solr, Nominatim, photon or an OGC API Features service can be used.

-An input field is offered which can be integrated directly into the toolbar or the sidebar.
+An input field is offered which can be integrated directly into any region.
+Added to content you have to define the position.
 Simple Search sends the entered search term to a configurable URL and receives JSON-formatted data, which contain a label and geometry attributes for each entry.

 The geometry data can be encoded in WKT or GeoJSON format.